NK Šmartno ob Paki

 Nogometni klub Šmartno ob Paki (Šmartno ob Paki Football Club), commonly referred to as NK Šmartno ob Paki or simply Šmartno, was a Slovenian football club from Šmartno ob Paki.
 The club was dissolved in 2005 due to financial difficulties.
 Shortly afterwards, a new club under the name of Šmartno 1928 was formed.
 However, they are legally not considered as the successors to the dissolved club and the statistics and track records of the two clubs are kept separate by the Football Association of Slovenia.

 History

 Šmartno ob Paki spent three seasons in the Slovenian PrvaLiga, in which they earned 126 points in 96 matches.
-They finished in the fourth place during the 2002–03 season.
+Their highest top division finish was fourth place, achieved in the 2002–03 season.